 S ince 1989, Brisland Pty Ltd has made a large contribution to construction and development, including numerous projects in the specialised areas of Health, Education, Heritage and Civil.
-With a trademark combination of professionalism and co-operation, Brisland has achieved rapid success and played a key role in often groundbreaking developments.
+With a trademark combination of professionalism and co-operation, Brisland has achieved rapid success and played a key role in often groundbreaking century public utility, it was a key part of Sydney's early water supply system until decommissioned in 1899.